leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

     ```shell
      ls
     ```
 #### b.
-Test the Script (bonus for the ones that have Python installed)
+Test the Script (bonus for the ones that have Python installed) For this Python must be accessible from the terminal.
 - Add this part below the python function to be run at the terminal

+- **ask the audience how many people will like this for demostration or I skip it**

 ```python
 def main():